wp-plugins/formidable/readme.txt

 * PRO: Added windows-1251 option for CSV export format
 * PRO: Added the class parameter to the edit-in-place cancel link
 * PRO: Improved CSV import to work better with large files
+* PRO: Make a guess at which fields should match up on CSV import
+* PRO: Added option to resend the email notifications when entry is updated.
+(This will be expanded when conditional email routing is added.)
+* PRO: Don't send autoresponder message when importing
+* PRO: Allow an entry id in the frm-stats shortcode.
+Ex [frm-stats id=25 entry_id=100].
+Display a star vote as stars for a single entry in a custom display with [frm-stats id=25 type=star entry_id=[id]]
+* PRO: Allow multiple star ratings for the same field on the same page
 * PRO: Fixed post options that would not deselect
 * PRO: Fixed issue causing the wrong conditional logic row to sometimes be removed
 * PRO: Fixed bug preventing hidden fields from saving as a post field